How insurers calculate taxes and fees when your car's totaled

-Taxes and fees are calculated on a pro-rata basis so that the vehicle owner is compensated for the “unused” portion of the annual taxes and fees.
+Taxes and fees are calculated on a pro-rata basis so the vehicle owner is compensated for the “unused” portion of the annual taxes and fees.

 Example: A car’s annual renewal occurred in March.
 The car is totaled in June.
 (This means three months of the annual taxes and fees have been used.)

 The annual RTA tax is $120 per year.
 The insurance company owes nine months or 9/12th of the RTA tax.